This article explains how to understand your employees’ overtime balance, and how to troubleshoot it if it’s incorrect.

 - Click the Edit button and double-check the working schedule days and times.

-- Go back to the employee’s Attendance panel, and ensure the employee has been actively tracking time since the effective date of the current work schedule.
+- Go back to the employee’s Attendance tab and ensure the employee has been actively tracking time since the effective date of the current overtime policy.
 Use the arrows in the top-left corner to navigate between months.

-- If they have, move to the next section.
+- If they have been tracking time correctly, move to the next section.

-If the time off types your employee request have incorrect settings, this might affect their overtime balance.
+If the time off types your employees request have incorrect settings, this might affect their overtime balance.
 Follow these steps to ensure they are correct:

 - Click the first time off type in the list.

-- Repeat step 3 for all your time off types.
+- Repeat steps 3 and 4 for all your time off types.

 - If the overtime balance is still incorrect, move to the next section.